 When you own or run a dental practice in fact when you own or run any kind of business there is no shortage of marketing advice to follow.
 In fact there is an overwhelming amount of advice out there.
 You may have had the experience of wasting time on money on poor advice.

 The problem is that many dentists are not getting the right dental marketing advice.
-They are listening to many different sources and forming opinion based on advice from people who may not understand the business of dentistry.
+They are listening to many different sources and forming opinions based on advice from people who may not understand the business of dentistry.

 There is no magic when it comes to successfully marketing your practice.
 Be mindful of not making the above dental marketing mistakes and quite simply: